 If you are three months behind on your Mississippi mortgage — 90 days delinquent — you are approaching the threshold that matters most in a non-judicial state.
-At 120 days, your servicer can issue the 30-day published foreclosure notice.
-Once that notice is published and the sale date is set, Mississippi provides no post-sale redemption period — the trustee's sale is final and the homeowner's rights to the property are extinguished.
+At 120 days, your servicer can issue the foreclosure publication notice governed by Miss.
+Code Ann. § 89-1-55, which requires three consecutive weekly publications in a county newspaper plus courthouse door posting.
+Under § 89-1-55, the sale must occur within one week of the last publication — making the entire notice-to-sale window as short as 30 days.
+Mississippi provides no post-sale redemption period — the trustee's sale is final and the homeowner's rights are extinguished.
+Miss.
+Code Ann. § 89-1-59 preserves the right to reinstate the loan at any time before the sale by paying all past-due amounts, fees, and costs — but once the sale occurs, that right is gone.
 At 90 days delinquent, you are still inside the pre-notice window.
 Every modification program remains fully available.
 This is the most important moment to act.

 Federal servicing regulations (12 CFR 1024.41) prohibit servicers from making the "first notice or filing" in a foreclosure until a loan is more than 120 days delinquent.
-In Mississippi, the first notice is the published newspaper notice of the foreclosure sale.
-At 90 days, your servicer cannot legally issue that notice.
+In Mississippi, the first notice is the Miss.
+Code Ann. § 89-1-55 publication in a county newspaper.
+Under § 89-1-55, three consecutive weekly publications are required plus courthouse door posting before the trustee's sale can occur — with the sale constrained to within one week of the last publication.
+At 90 days, your servicer cannot legally issue that § 89-1-55 notice yet.

 What is already happening internally at 90 days: your servicer has been assessing late fees since the first missed payment, has reported 30-day, 60-day, and 90-day delinquencies to the credit bureaus, and has been required by federal regulations to make live contact attempts and send a written loss mitigation notice by 45 days.
 At 90 days, servicers are often preparing the foreclosure file internally — even though they cannot yet file the notice.